wmcooper2/issue-tracker/progress.md

 30 - Added filter ability to the issue table.
 60 - After reading through the docs and trying to decide on the best way to present the projects for selection, I decided on how I want ot present the project menu and updated its stylings accordingly.
 Now it's functional, but I need to add an endpoint in the server with a database query to get the issues for a selected project.
 20 - Changed the stylings of the Details component a little, and got the project dialog window to close after selecting a project.
 30 - I've been playing with getting the endpoints to work with the state of project selection in Redux, but it's redirecting right for some reason.
 I will work on this at another time.
 For now I will review what I know about URLs and see if the problem is in there.
+20 - Added eslint and started working on cleaning up the code, adding propTypes and will add default props too.
+Really need to focus on testing as the app is getting way to big to keep doing things they way I've been doing it.
+I know about TDD and have used it with Python a lot, but for whatever reason I have neglected it with my JavaScript code.

 ### 27th